DrDanielh/UiAbot/docs/src/perception.rst

 To visualize wheel motion in `Rviz2 <https://github.com/ros2/rviz>`_, an URDF is created with the mesh of the UiAbot including all relevant frames and their pose relative to ``base_link``.

 The wheel joint state publishing functionality has been separated into a dedicated ``wheel_tf_publisher`` node.
 This node reads the wheel encoder data and publishes the position of the two wheel joints as a `sensor_msgs/JointState <http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ message on the ``/joint_states`` topic.
-The :ref:`uiabot_pkg mechanical_odometry` node now focuses solely on computing and publishing odometry data based on wheel encoder feedback.

 Then, using the built-in `robot_state_publisher <https://github.com/ros/robot_state_publisher/tree/humble>`_ with the URDF as an argument, the correct transforms are automatically updated and published to the ``/robot_description`` topic.
 Additionally, the static and dynamic TF's based on the URDF are broadcasted for later usage.